Skip to content

 Settlement Modes

-The SDK provides three settlement modes via og.x402SettlementMode that control how inference data is recorded on-chain for payment settlement and auditability.
+The SDK provides three settlement modes via og.x402SettlementMode that control how inference data is recorded on the OpenGradient blockchain for proof settlement and auditability.
 Each mode offers different trade-offs between data completeness, privacy, and transaction costs.

 Available Modes